International Financial Law Review (2020)

 International Financial Law Review (2018)

 In this publication, Mayer Brown provides a summary of the US legal framework, including guidance provided in numerous no-action letters issued over many years, applicable to debt repurchases, tender offers and exchange offers.
-They also present some of the main regulatory and tax considerations that should be taken into account when determining the best approach.
+Also presented are some of the main regulatory and tax considerations which should be taken into account when determining the best approach.

 THE TRUST INDENTURE ACT OF 1939